After a few amazing days in Queenstown, it was time for us to head south, to the Southland and Fiordland of New Zealand.

 And then it hit us, all of the sudden the sky broke the seal (figuratively, not the seal we saw on the ground!) and a massive shower of rain and hail fell on us.

-We all arrived to the bus, completely soaked and freezing.
+We all arrived at the bus, completely soaked and freezing.
 No more sightseeing for us today.
 Did I mention this is the furthermost south I’ve been and that New Zealand is the 3rd closest country in Antarctica?!
 A bit further south and I could almost swim to it… joking!

 We were heading to Gunn’s Camp, which is a log cabin site located in the solitude of the Hollyford Valley in the Fiorldland National Park.
 This was the remotest place we went on the bus, and we surely were off the beaten path.